Step 1: Ask a question.

 Step 2: Answer the question.

 Give a short, kid-friendly answer to the question.
 When appropriate the answer should be tied to a memory gesture.
-"A noun is a person (point to yourself), a place (indicate the classroom), a living thing (tug your ear), or a noun living thing (tap the desk)."
+"A noun is a person (point to yourself), a place (indicate the classroom), a living thing (tug your ear), or a living thing (tap the desk)."
 "An active verb shows action (Gesture: churn your arms)."
 "An adjective changes, modifies, a noun.
 (Gesture: roll an imaginary ball of clay in your hands, "changing" it.)

 Step 3: Critical Thinking